Contact

 Texas Tornados - Santana's, Denver, Colorado, April 16, 1993, Vols.
 1 & 2, original Randy Niendorff press CDr x2, Not For Sale

-Recorded live on the 1st of a two-night stand at Santana's in Denver, Colorado, April 16, 1993.
-Track #16 on disc 1 is the old 1960s radio classic I remember hearing in my youth, "Por Una Mujer Casada" ("Because of A Married Woman" to you non-Tex-Mex folk) written by legendary Mexican songwriter Felipe Valdes Leal (1899-1988), while track #10 on disc 2 is "Ay Te Dejo En San Antonio", written by Flaco's pop, Santiago Jimenez Sr. (1913-1984), and has been covered by almost everybody, including Los Lobos, and others.
+Recorded live on a two-night stand at Santana's in Denver, Colorado, April 16, 1993 and disc #2 on September 7, 1992.
+Track #16 on disc 1 is the old 1960s radio classic I remember hearing in my youth, "Por Una Mujer Casada" ("Because of A Married Woman" to you non-Tex-Mex folk) written by legendary Mexican songwriter Felipe Valdes Leal (1899-1988), while track #10 on disc 2 is "Ay Te Dejo En San Antonio", written by Flaco's pop, Santiago Jimenez Sr. (1913-1984), and has been covered by almost everybody in Tex-Mex music, including Los Lobos, and many others.

 .jpg)